turingschool/front-end-curriculum/lessons/module-2/testing-tdd-mocha-and-chai.md

     // 2.
 "Execution"
     // Run appropriate functions that execute the behavior indicated by our test title
-    // Pass it the required arguments needed to test the specific path/scenario we're trying to test
+    // Pass in the arguments needed to test the specific path/scenario we're trying to test
-        //This time we will pass an incorrect guess for the first argument to test the sad path checkForWin('spend', correctWord, player);
+        //This time we will pass an incorrect guess for the first arg in order to simulate and test the sad path checkForWin('spend', correctWord, player);

     // 3.
 "Assertion"